gloria-jso/emg-page-turner/README.md

 It makes use of an Arduino Uno microcontroller, two Servo motors, and a number of filtering and amplification methods to ensure the device functions accurately and efficiently.

-The design and development of this prototype was completed my me and my partner, Gloria So, as a joint project between *BME 261: Prototyping, Simulation, and Design* and *BME 294L: Circuits, Instrumentation, and Measurements Laboratory*.
+The design and development of this prototype was completed my me and my partner, Sophia Xie, as a joint project between *BME 261: Prototyping, Simulation, and Design* and *BME 294L: Circuits, Instrumentation, and Measurements Laboratory*.

 ### Video demonstration: